Published on: 11 Sep , 2024

 Strategy & Shared Services Operations Manager, Contentsquare

-Donât ignore your customer education engine either.
-Update your knowledge base help docs to talk about the new updates and features.
-Revisit your LMS course structure to incorporate any new features or experience-changing updates.
+Maintain your customer education engine by updating knowledge base help docs to cover new updates and features.
+Revisit your LMS course structure to include any new features or significant experience changes.

-BuildOps is an all-in-one cloud-based field service and project management software built for commercial contractors.
-They were practicing one-on-one training for their customers but it wasnât scalable as their customer base experienced massive growth.
+BuildOps, an all-in-one cloud-based field service and project management software for commercial contractors, initially used one-on-one training.
+However, this approach became unsustainable as their customer base rapidly expanded.

 On top of customers, new employees also use this resource to understand the product better and stay updated.

-Trainn is a Customer Education platform built for B2B SaaS companies of all sizes to onboard, train, and educate their customers, at scale.
+Trainn is a Customer Education platform built for B2B SaaS companies of all sizes to efficiently onboard, train, and educate their customers, at scale.

-Using Trainnâs no-code platform, you can:
+Using Trainn’s no-code platform, you can:

 1. Create product training videos, interactive guides, and articles without design dependency